Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 #### CD process - Option 2: Using Fabric REST APIs

 There is a second option to implement thd CD release process.
-This scenario, might be aplied in cases when:
+This scenario, might be applied in cases when:

-- Development, Staging and Production evironments are not located in the same tenant.
+- Development, Staging and Production environments are not located in the same tenant.
 - Organizations are not using Azure DevOps as a Git tool.

-There are some caviats to this approach.
+There are some caveats to this approach.
 The code and more information on this Option, will be available soon.

 ## Understanding bootstrap script